lukaszmadrzynski/Website-Update/content/pages/ecotours/wenhai.md

           market, and immerse

-          yourself in the unique history of this quaint little town that played a big role during the Long March .
+          yourself in the unique history of this quaint little town that played a big role during the revolutionary Long March.
         image:
           type: ImageBlock
           url: /images/Icon3.jpg